bclarkson-code/Tricycle/README.md

 ## Contact

-Want to get in contact/work together (Anthropic, HMU)?
-You can reach me at: [bclarkson-code@proton.me](mailto:bclarkson-code@proton.me)
+Want to get in contact/work together?
+(Anthropic, HMU) You can reach me at: [bclarkson-code@proton.me](mailto:bclarkson-code@proton.me)